alabou/NMOS-MatroxOnly/NMOS With USB.md

 A USB Receiver MUST indicate `urn:x-nmos:format:data` for the `format` attribute, MUST list `application/usb` in the media_types array within the caps object and SHOULD provide Receiver's Capabilities for the data Stream.

-The Receiver MUST express its limitations or preferences regarding the USB streams that it supports indicating constraints in accordance with the [Receiver Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/ReceiverCapabilities.md) Receiver Capabilities specification.
-The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available stream.
+The Receiver MUST express its limitations or preferences regarding the USB streams that it supports indicating constraints in accordance with the [Receiver Capabilities][] or [BCP-004-01][] specifications.
+The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams.
 It is not always practical for the constraints to indicate every type of stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).